creachadair/chirp/spec.md

   - Otherwise, once the handler completes, the callee MUST send an ordinary response for the request according to the rules above.

 - Otherwise (if the call handler has already completed), the callee SHOULD report its result as a normal response, completing the call.
-Alternatively, the callee MAY discard the result and send `Response(id, CANCELED, nil)` instead.
-Either of these actions terminates the call.
+Alternatively, the callee MAY discard the result and send `Response(id, CANCELED, nil)` instead, terminating the call.

 If cancellation succeeds, the cancellation response supersedes a handler response.
 Whether or not cancellation succeeds, the callee MUST NOT send multiple responses for the same request.